 You have no usable volume control from within PianoStream itself; moving the on‑screen slider doesn’t seem to do anything.

-Once Legacy Volume is enabled, adjust volume this way:
+Once Volume Control for Older Systems is enabled, adjust volume this way:

-1. Set the piano’s own volume or “overall level” to a comfortable middle range.
-However, In some pianos, the volume control may produce no change in volume.
+- Set the piano’s own volume or “overall level” to a comfortable middle range.
+However, in some pianos, the volume control may produce no change in volume.

 If you’re on a newer Disklavier model or a modern PianoDisc Prodigy system that already responds cleanly to standard volume messages, you can usually leave Legacy Volume off.